 Claustrophobia has become less of an issue with modern MRI scanners, due to the increased size and decreased length of the bore (round hole you lie inside).
-Whatever body part is being imaged must be in the center of the MRI unit (called isocenter), so your chest will be in the center of the machine.
+Whatever body part is being imaged must be in the center of the MRI unit (called isocenter), so often a patient's head will be outside of the MRI bore when the lower half of the body is imaged.
 Most current MRI machines can accommodate patients up to 550 lbs.